FRickReich/terminalTableExample/README.md

 table.setTitle("Unsere Tabelle");
 ```

-you van set the width of the table with
+you can set the width of the table*
 ```js
 table.setWidth(70);
 ```

-* if you do not define the width, the table will be fluid and take the whole width of the terminal.
+(*) if you do not define the width, the table will be fluid and take the whole width of the terminal.

 at last, use the method ````.showTable();``` to show the finished table in the terminal.
 ```js